-Bitrise can push back build status reports to your git hosting provider (GitHub/GitLab/Bitbucket).
+Bitrise can push back build status reports to your git provider (GitHub/GitLab/Bitbucket).
 You only need to authenticate Bitrise to communicate towards the git hosting service.
 Apart from build status reports, this enables other operations, such as auto-registering SSH keys or Webhooks.

 To do this, you need to specify a Service Credential User on the

 Team tab of your app on bitrise.io.
 You also need to make sure that this user has a connected account with the git hosting service of your choice on bitrise.io.
 This account will be used by Bitrise to communicate with the API of the git hosting provider.

 Make sure the account you wish to use is connected to the relevant hosting provider: go to the

 Account settingspage of the account and check the

 Teamtab of your app on bitrise.io.

 Service credential Usermenu and select the user with the connected account.

 Test the git connectionbutton to make sure the selected user’s connection can be used for sending back the build status to the hosting provider.